victoriang555/gke-practice/README.md

 * Access the deployed service

 ### [Batch jobs on GKE](batch-jobs-on-gke)
-Beta workflow for batch jobs in GKE
+Workflow for batch jobs in GKE.
+Currently in closed Beta

 Includes steps to:
 * Create jobs